sebelga/gstore-cache/README.md

 [![Build Status][travis-image]][travis-url]
 [![coveralls-image]][coveralls-url]

-gstore cache helps you speed up your Datastore entities fetching by providing an advanced cache layer:
+gstore cache helps you speed up your Datastore entities fetching by providing an advanced cache layer on top of @google-cloud/datastore:

 * Define multiple cache stores with different TTL (time to live) thanks to [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager).
 * LRU memory cache out of the box to speed up your application right away!